TawhidMM/CSE-314-Operating-System/Offline-1 shell-script/README.md

 # Shell Script

-This assignment implements an autograder to evaluate student assignments submitted as zip files.
-The autograder will process the submissions, run the code, compare the output, and generate a report and folders.
+This assignment implements an autograder to evaluate student assignments submitted as ZIP files.
+The autograder processes submissions, runs the code, compares the output, and generates a report along with organized folders.

-An input file will be provided that will contain path to the `directory where the submissions are stored`, path to the `file containing the expected output` and other necessaty informations.
+There will be an input file will be provided, containing:

+- The path to the `directory where the submissions are stored`
+- The path to the `file containing the expected output`
+- Other necessary information

 ## Input File